chrislkeller/madcrime/README.md

 - Templates Improvements

 ####MVC Improvements####
-- <s>Find new method of geocoding addresses and storing them so Incidents model can access this information.</s>
+- <del>Find new method of geocoding addresses and storing them so Incidents model can access this information.</del>
 - Rename model information, or make json output dev friendly.

 ####Scraper Improvements####
-- <s>Add command line input, asking user which page to scrape</s>.
+- <del>Add command line input, asking user which page to scrape</del>.
 - Cron job to run the scraper twice daily.
 - Learn RegExpressions and python methods to split Date and Time -- stored in incidentDetails -- into separate values.
 - Learn RegExpressions and python methods to split suspect/arrest information -- stored in suspectDetails and arrestDetails -- into separate values.